EasyG0ing1/Migration/README.md

 If you have any problems you can create an issue.

 ### Contributing
-I didn't include DHCP V6 reservations because I don't use them.
-But it should be relatively easy to add that to the program if anyone is interested in taking that on.
 Create an Issue or a Pull Request if you want to contribute to the project.